Serving Medical Malpractice Victims Since 1990

 Dentists who fail to diagnose dental issues can cause great harm to their patients down the road.
 Mistakes during oral surgery can lead to infection, tooth loss, nerve damage and other complications.
 The misuse of anesthesia can cause injury and even death.

 For medical malpractice cases, Dillon & Findley advances all litigation costs.
-You do not pay our attorney’s fees unless the case resolves favorably.
-Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.
+You do not pay our attorney fees unless the case resolves favorably.